henrydhall/Caesar-Cipher-Python/README.md

 Not yet functioning.
 As a work around run the encrypter with the negative rotation that encrypted the text.

 # Features
-Currently only encrypting text from the commandline and printing it.
+Encrypt text from the commandline and print to command line.

+Encrypte text from text file and print to command line.

 # Future Updates
 Finish README